-- Switch to display Home Info <device serial no.>. - Delete the existing certificate with Delete certificate. - ✓ The certificate will only be permanently deleted on shutdown. - Restart the device with the action Reboot and create certificate. - On restart, the device generates a new certificate for MMS communication.
+- Authenticate yourself on the device in display a System Subset Users. - Switch to display Area Home (1) Info <device serial no.>. - ► Delete the existing certificate with Delete certificate. - ✓ The certificate will only be permanently deleted on shutdown. - ► Restart the device with the action Reboot and create certificate. - ✓ On restart, the device generates a new certificate for MMS communication.